DinoWw/LogikaWw/README.md

-# LogikaWw_new
+# LogikaWw
-Updated repository for github.com/DinoWw/LogikaWw, now containing only the relevant code
+Updated repository for github.com/DinoWw/LogikaWw_old, now containing only the relevant code

 Code  which allows the validation of logic conclusions.
 Currently hosted on netwwork.duckdns.org.